• What is the Vision and Mission of WNL Network Training Academy?

 Students can study with us via face-to-face contact session (depending on current COVID-19 regulations) and via online platforms under the supervision of fully trained and experienced Facilitators/Assessors.

-• Where can I do my practice to complete my Workplace Experience modules and Credit Hours?
+• Where can I do my practical to complete my Workplace Experience modules and Credit Hours?

 WNL Academy has signed workplace agreements to place the learners for workplace modules and credit hours.
 Where students desire to do their workplace modules in a specific Church or religious organization, WNL Academy will sign a workplace agreement with the specific Church and mentor.